elatov/elatov.github.io/_posts/2013-02-13-fixing-android-phone-device-permissions-on-fedora-17.md

     └ 28367 /usr/lib/udev/udevd

 That looks good.
 Now we have to uplug the device and plug it back it.
-First let&#8217;s check out the current permissions on the USB device.
+First let's check out the current permissions on the USB device.
 Here is a list of the USB devices on the *Fedora* machine:

     moxz:~>lsusb
     Bus 001 Device 001: ID 1d6b:0001 Linux Foundation 1.1 root hub